 We, like our health and care system colleagues, have continued to deliver services against a backdrop of sustained pressure.
-Delivering safe, effective, and high-quality care in an environment of rising demand and higher assity of peed continues to be one of the kind.

-Delivering great care is about maintaining high quality standards - standards which improve the experience for service users and staff and enable us to provide safe, effective services.
+Delivering safe, effective, and high-quality care in an environment of rising demand Delivering great care is about maintaining high quality standards - standards which improve the experience for service users and staff and enable us to provide safe, effective services.
 Our formula for great care is a simple as 1, 2, 3: